 Stir in the cinnamon and salt.

 Pour the filling over the crust and spread out in a nice, even layer.

 How to Serve Cranberry Bars

-Personally, I think it tastes better after sitting in the fridge for a day.
-Which is great if you're looking for an easy dessert you can prep ahead of time.
-I also love adding a dollop of coconut cream and a pinch of cinnamon on top.
+These paleo cranberry crumb bars can be eaten warm or chilled.
+Personally, I think they taste better after sitting in the fridge for a day; which is great if you're looking for an easy dessert you can prep ahead of time.
+They are also easier to cut after chilling.

 Crust & Crumble

-- 1/4 cup coconut sugar
+- ¼ cup coconut sugar

 - 1 tsp cinnamon

-- 1/2 tsp baking soda
+- ½ tsp baking soda

-- 1/4 tsp salt
+- ¼ tsp salt

-- 1/2 cup non-hydrogenated shortening
+- ½ cup non-hydrogenated shortening (or butter)

 - 4 Tbsp water